 Repair Or Replace

-There are several ways to extend how long your pool stays in good condition.
+There are several ways to extend the length of time your pool stays in good condition.
 Eventually, though, you’ll have to replaster your pool completely.
 When you keep having to deal with problems with the pool, you can start thinking it is to keep kinking more money into an old pool that’s not going to get any younger.
+Some signs that your pool needs to be replastered include:

 Stains